jorotenev/devops_course/README.md

 # DevOps Course
-Repo holding notes for a DevOps course I taught in a private educational center in Sofia, 2019.
+Repo holding notes for a DevOps course within Progressbg.net

 The notes in the repo are written as an additional learning aid for the students of the DevOps course - they include the content which was delivered during the lecture sessions.